 At the end of your initial visit here you and your GP will have a written plan and referral.

-Your GP may recommend between 1 to 6 sessions with a psychologist.
+Your GP can refer you for up to 6 sessions with a psychologist.

 These sessions will attract a Medicare rebate, please check with your psychologist for their individual rates.